tomas-rampas/grok-copilot/README.md

 # Grok Copilot

-Grok Copilot is a **$${\color{red}incomplete\space -\space work\space in\space progress}$$** Visual Studio Code extension that integrates with xAI's Grok API to provide AI-powered coding assistance.
+Grok Copilot is an **$${\color{red}incomplete\space -\space work\space in\space progress}$$** Visual Studio Code extension that integrates with xAI's Grok API to provide AI-powered coding assistance.
 It offers inline code suggestions, a sidebar chat for interactive coding help, and seamless integration with your development workflow.
 Whether you're looking for code completions or need help debugging, Grok Copilot is here to assist.

 ## Features